pkaf/pkaf.github.io/_pages/cv.md

 ### Service & Leadership

-Currently active in **3 open source python projects** and a couple of pro-bono analytics work.
+Currently active in a few **open source python projects** and a couple of pro-bono analytics work.